UNIVERSE-HPC/course-material/software_project_management/fair/02_data_metadata_nondata.md

 Extensions to the FAIR principles may exist for some of the above research outputs, for instance, [FAIR4RS](https://doi.org/10.1038/s41597-022-01710-x) is an extension to the FAIR principles for research software.
-Websites such as [protocols.io](https://www.protocols.io) supports sharing of methods and workflows, and registries like [Docker Hub](https://hub.docker.com) contains a lot of computational environment that allow researchers to reproduce analysis in a convenient way.
+Websites such as [protocols.io](https://www.protocols.io) support sharing of methods and workflows, and registries like [Docker Hub](https://hub.docker.com) contain a lot of computational environments that allow researchers to reproduce analysis in a convenient way.

 ::::challenge{id=nondata-q1 title="Nondata Q1"}